6 Requirements for schools managing absence

 If a parent does not contact the school to provide an explanation on the day of the student absence, the school must attempt to contact the parent (for example by telephone) of the student as soon as practicable on the same day.
 If an explanation is received, the accurate cause of the absence must be recorded.

 Schools must advise parents promptly of unexplained absences.
-Schools should take care to notify the parent who is responsible for ensuring the child's attendance on that particular day.
-If, upon being notified of their child's absence or contacted to seek an explanation, a parent reports that the child was not living with them on that day, the school should- ensure they notify another parent who was responsible for ensuring the child attended school on the relevant day(s).
+Schools must take care to notify the parent who is responsible for ensuring the child's attendance on that particular day.
+If, upon being notified of their child's absence or contacted to seek an explanation, a parent reports that the child was not living with them on that day, the school must ensure they notify another parent who was responsible for ensuring the child attended school on the relevant day(s).

-If, following contact, the student’s safety has been established, but no explanation has been provided within 10 school days, the absence should be recorded as an unexplained absence and also be noted in the student's file.
+If, following contact, the student’s safety has been established, but no explanation has been provided within 10 school days, the absence must be recorded as an unexplained absence and also be noted in the student's file.

 If whereabouts of a student is unknown